• Home

 How Our FCE Method is Different

-Most FCEs rely on observation or therapist judgment to decide whether effort is “sincere.”
-We don’t.
+Most FCEs rely on visual observation or therapist judgment to decide whether effort is maximal.
+We don't.

-Restoration Physiotherapy uses a distraction-based protocol that verifies effort across multiple movement patterns — without relying on subjective opinion.
+Restoration Physiotherapy uses a distraction-based protocol that verifies effort by comparing independent measurements across multiple movement patterns for internal consistency — not by relying on what an evaluator thinks they saw.

 Here's what that means for you: